-The DG/UX 5.4 Release 3.00 tape or CD-ROM includes a version of NetWorker that works with a single client (the server as a client of itself).
+The DG/UX 5.4 Release 3.10 tape or CD-ROM includes a version of NetWorker that works with a single client (the server as a client of itself).
 This version allows you to back up local disks to local tape drives.
 You get this version at no extra cost with the DG/UX operating system license.
-The NetWorker package loads by default when you install DG/UX 5.4 Release 3.00 but you can choose not to load it.
-If you do exclude it, you can load and install it at a later time from your release tape or CD-ROM, using the sysadm Software->Package->Install selection: see the "Installation" section of this release notice.
+The NetWorker package loads by default when you install DG/UX 5.4 Release 3.10, but you can choose not to load it.
+If you do exclude it, you can load and install it at a later time from your release tape or CD-ROM, using the sysadm Software->Package->Install selection.
+See the "Installation" section of this release notice.

-Available from Data General at additional cost are multi-client versions of NetWorker.
-Multi-client versions allow a server to back up the disks of its clients over the network, to the server's tape drives.
-They also allow client users to restore backed-up files from, and perform on-demand back-ups to, the server's tape drives.
+Multi-client versions of NetWorker are available from Data General at additional cost.
+Multi-client versions allow a server to back up the disks of its clients over the network to the server's tape drives.
+They also allow client users to restore backed-up files from, and perform on-demand backups to, the server's tape drives.
 See your Data General representative for more information about obtaining the multi-client versions of NetWorker.